anickgardner/anickgardner.github.io/index2.md

 ## Education

-* Clarion University of Pennsylvania, Master of Science in Information and Library Science, *in progress*
+* Clarion University of Pennsylvania, Master of Science in Information and Library Science, *in progress* Expected Graduation Date December 2018
 * Marshall University, Bachelor of Science in Ecology & Evolutionary Biology, 2015

 ## Library science classes